N-Porsh/node-binary-pkg/README.md

 ##### Other:
 * **create_binary.sh** script for generating binaries
-* external config capability - by default once binaries generated config files are locked within
+* external config capability - by default once binaries generated config files are locked within binary, so there's no ability to modify config, **config** module makes it possible by reading from **external_config** folder.